myIR, payments and more

 - Make sure you include the sale price of the business sold in key points 5 and 6 of the relevant GST return.

-- If you only require a no-objection letter to approve strike off for companies, you don't need to use an IR315 form.
+- If you only require a no-objection letter for removal of the company from the Company Office Register, you don't need to use an IR315 form.
 Send us your request by secure mail or write in.

 Find out more about your obligations with income tax